DARMA-tasking/vt-tv/README.md

 ## Getting Started

-You will need the following dependencies:
+You need the following dependencies:

 1. A C++ compiler that supports C++17
 2. [`cmake`](https://cmake.org/cmake/help/latest/) >= 3.17